eliyahabba/PromptSuite/README.md

 ### Example Output Format

-A typical output from `sp.generate()` or the exported JSON file looks like this (for a multiple choice template):
+A typical output from `ps.generate()` or the exported JSON file looks like this (for a multiple choice template):

 ```json
 [